 - Declarative way

 - Programmatic way

 - Using Hazelcast system properties

 - Within the Spring context

-- Dynamically adding configuration on a running cluster
+- Dynamically adding configuration on a running cluster (starting with Hazelcast 3.9)

 4.1.
 Configuring Declaratively

 This is the configuration option where you use an XML configuration file.
 When you download and unzip hazelcast-<version>.zip, you will see the following files present in /bin folder, which are standard XML-formatted configuration files: